Personalized search: Disadvantages

-While there are documented benefits of the implementation of search personalization, there are also arguments against its use.
-The foundation of this argument against its use is because it confines internet users' search engine results to material that aligns with the users' interests and history.
-It limits the users' ability to become exposed to material that would be relevant to the user's search query but due to the fact that some of this material differs from the user's interests and history, the material is not displayed to the user.
+The foundation of the argument against the use of personalized search is because it limits the users' ability to become exposed to material that would be relevant to the user's search query but due to the fact that some of this material differs from the user's interests and history, the material is not displayed to the user.
 Search personalization takes the objectivity out of the search engine and undermines the engine.
 "Objectivity matters little when you know what you are looking for, but its lack is problematic when you do not".
 Another criticism of search personalization is that it limits a core function of the web: the collection and sharing of information.
 Search personalization prevents users from easily accessing all the possible information that is available for a specific search query.
 Search personalization adds a bias to user's search queries.
 If a user has a particular set of interests or internet history and uses the web to research a controversial issue, the user's search results will reflect that.
 The user may not be shown both sides of the issue and miss potentially important information if the user's interests lean to one side or another.
 A study done on search personalization and its effects on search results in Google News resulted in different orders of news stories being generated by different users, even though each user entered the same search query.
 According to Bates, "only 12% of the searchers had the same three stories in the same order.
 This to me is prima facie evidence that there is filtering going on".
 If search personalization was not active, all the results in theory should have been the same stories in an identical order.

 Another disadvantage of search personalization is that internet companies such as Google are gathering and potentially selling their users' internet interests and histories to other companies.
 This raises a privacy issue concerning whether people are comfortable with companies gathering and selling their internet information without their consent or knowledge.
 Many web users are unaware of the use of search personalization and even fewer have knowledge that user data is a valuable commodity for internet companies.